vyraun/Half-Size/README.md

 The word-vector evaluation code is directly used from https://github.com/mfaruqui/eval-word-vectors.

-Run the script algo.py (embedding location is hardcoded as of now).
+Run the script algo.py (embedding file location is hardcoded as of now).